ggldnl/Path-Planning-Visualizer/README.md

 ## How to run

-To run the application, from the main folder, simply do the following:
+To run the application, from the main folder, simply do the following (while the conda environment is active):

 ```
 python application.py